Useful tips on tipping, eating, money, taxis and other things when travelling in Argentina in South America.

 Tipping for a private transfer for a long ride (eg Buenos Aires international airport) could be [XX] pesos / $5 USD, or US$2 per person or similar.

-Don’t expect to pay with a credit/debit card in a taxi.
-They typically only take cash.
+Don’t expect to pay with a credit/debit card in a taxi, as yypically they only take cash.

 Tipping tour guides

-If you go on a one-day tourist excursion or something like that, it is normal to tip the guide, especially if the guide has been good and/or extra helpful.
+If you go on a one-day tourist excursion or something similar, it is normal to tip the guide, especially if he/she has been good and/or extra helpful.

 A tip of (5-)10-20% of the tour price or something like [XX] peso is fine.